cmaclaughlin/terraform-azurerm-avm-res-machinelearningservices-workspace/README.md

 Each connection includes the following:

+- `name`: The name of the connection.
+A value will be generated if not provided.
 - `category`: The type of resource or service to be connected.
 Valid options include:
     "ADLSGen2", "AIServices", "AmazonMws", "AmazonRdsForOracle", "AmazonRdsForSqlServer", "AmazonRedshift",
     "AmazonS3Compatible", "ApiKey", "AzureBlob", "AzureDatabricksDeltaLake", "AzureDataExplorer", "AzureMariaDb",